GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (268).md

 **At Higher Tiers**: When cast at 2nd tier or greater, you may multiply the maximum duration by the number of tiers beyond minimum squared.

 **Critical Failure**: You still transform yourself into a statue, but fo not have the same control over the specifics.
 You are petrified for a number of minutes equaal to the spell's tier.

+#### Howl

+**Minimum Tier**: 2

+**Casting Time**: 1 action

+**Range**: 40 yards

+**Effect**: You loose a loud cry eerily similar to that of a monstrous wolf or other such terrifying beast.
+You imagine any number of creatures you know when doing so.
+All creatures within range will manage to hear this howl and must perform a [Prcp] save.
+If a critical success, they know its exact nature and source.
+If a success, they do not know the source but understand it is of an unnatural nature.
+If a failure, they are unable to make out its source or nature.
+If a critical failure they not only are unable to identify the spurce or nature, but will disadvantage on the following save.

+A creature which fails to any degree must also perform a [Will] save or be so overcome with fear that they have disadvantage on attacks/checks against the caster and on saves against their spells and abilities.
+This fear lasts for a number of minutes equal to the points of failure.
+A creature which has succeeded the check to any degree can spend 3 entire rounds addressing the frightened one.
+This allows them to attempt another save against the fear for the purpose of determining if it is a success or not.

+**Critical Failure**: You let any creature within range know your location.
+Inflict a sonic attack against each of those creatures against their [Prcp] score.
+This attack causes no wound or effect if successful to any degree.
+If the attack failed, an afflicted creature knows your location for a number of phases equal to the points of failure and has advantage on attacks against you during this time.
+You cannot cast the spell again as long as you have spell sickness and your voice will feel strained during this time.

 #### Hydravidity